KarlOfDuty/SupportBoi/README.md

     token: "<add-token-here>"
     # Command prefix.
     prefix: "+"
-    # Channel where ticket logs are posted.
+    # Channel where ticket logs are posted (recommended)
     log-channel: 000000000000000000
-    # Category where the ticket will be created, it will have the same permissions of that ticket plus read permissions for the user opening the ticket.
+    # Category where the ticket will be created, it will have the same permissions of that ticket plus read permissions for the user opening the ticket (recommended)
     ticket-category: 000000000000000000
+    # A message which will open new tickets when users react to it (optional)
+    reaction-message: 000000000000000000
     # Message posted when a ticket is opened.
-    welcome-message: "Please describe your issue below, and include all information needed for us to take action, such as coordinates, in-game names and screenshots/chat logs."
+    welcome-message: "Please describe your issue below, and include all information needed for us to take action.
+This is an example ticket message and can be changed in the config."
     # Decides what messages are shown in console, possible values are: Critical, Error, Warning, Info, Debug.
     console-log-level: "Info"
     # Format for timestamps in transcripts and google sheets if used
     timestamp-format: "yyyy-MM-dd HH:mm"
     # Whether or not staff members should be randomly assigned tickets when they are made.
 Individual staff members can opt out using the toggleactive command.
     random-assignment: true

+notifications:
+    # Notifiers the assigned staff member when a new message is posted in a ticket if the ticket has been silent for a configurable amount of time
+    # Other staff members and bots do not trigger this.
+    ticket-updated: true
+    # The above notification will only be sent if the ticket has been silent for more than this amount of days.
+Default is 0.5 days.
+    ticket-updated-delay: 0.5
+    # Notifies staff when they are assigned to tickets
+    assignment: true
+    # Notifies the user opening the ticket that their ticket was closed and includes the transcript
+    closing: true

 database:
     # Address and port of the mysql server